Dean: David Dynak

 - The application is based on two parts: academic and creative/artistic.

-New freshmen and new transfers must meet the university entrance requirements as outlined in the Information for Undergraduate Students section of the catalog, in addition to appropriate artistic reviews/assessments, outlined in the CAM section of this catalog.
+New freshmen and new transfers must meet the university entrance requirements as outlined in the Information for Undergraduate Students section of the catalog, in addition to appropriate artistic reviews/assessments, outlined in the CAM pages of this catalog.

 Admission to the MEIS Department